Homemade Vegan Yogurt—A Plant-Based delight

 - Add to smoothies

 - Plop on top of your favorite soup

-What happens if you accidentally incubate your vegan yogurt for too long?
+What happens if you accidentally incubate your homemade vegan yogurt for too long?

 Your yogurt will taste too tangy.
 But don’t despair.

 - Save it to make your next batches!
 It will still contain millions and billions of live cultures, which will make great yogurt starter.